ShGanesh/BattleSnek/README.md

 - [ ] Try to move towards food
 - [ ] Avoid colliding with other snakes

+### Trivia
-Competetion against live Battlesnakes, further exploration and implementation of more complex strategies will be done once these basic goals have been fulfilled.
+Competition against live Battlesnakes, further exploration and implementation of more complex strategies will be done once these basic goals have been fulfilled.
 For personal customization of your snek please visit [The BattleSnake DOCS](https://docs.battlesnake.com/).
 For walkthroughs and Livestreams please visit [CodeForCause Youtube Channel](https://www.youtube.com/watch?v=lVyCBeHFke0).
 Link to the first livestream has been given.